DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 #### Workaround #1 - Introducing a Query DSL

 I ended up introducing an application-specific DSL for subscriptions, as opposed to arbitrary datalog queries.
 The frontend sends subscriptions in this DSL, and then the backend translates it into a datalog query so it can query the DB.
 It also allows the transaction watcher to determine which transactions affect which subscriptions.
 After researching the topic, I quickly realised that there is still no realistic way to do streaming datalog queries.
 I had high hopes for the 3DF library, but it's sadly still in alpha and hasn't had a commit since 2019.
-For the rock paper scissors app, I found a tuple of \`\[:subscription-type id\]\` sufficed for this subscription DSL.
+For my app, I found a tuple of `\[:subscription-type id\]` sufficed for this subscription DSL.
 One other advantage of having our own DSL is that subscriptions can be crafted to minimise the amount of unnecessary data sent to the client.
 Ideally, each subscriptions should return data that changes together, and at a similar rate.
 This allows us to minimise the inefficiency of transmitting the entire query result on each update.
 Also, it makes authorisation much easier.

 #### Workaround #2 - Sending Full Query Results